Preparing Garden Soil for Planting

 Determining Soil Health

-Of the 17 or so elements thought to be essential for plant growth, nitrogen, phosphorus and potassium are the most important.
+Of the 17 or so elements thought to be essential for plant growth, nitrogen, phosphorus and potassium are the most important (see What’s in a Number?).
 They are known as primary or macronutrients because plants take them from the soil in the largest amounts.
 Fertilizers that contain all three of these nutrients are labeled complete fertilizers, but they are hardly complete in an absolute sense.
 Calcium, magnesium and sulfur, known as secondary nutrients, are also important to many plants.
 Lesser or micronutrients include boron, copper, iron manganese and zinc.
-Some micronutrients have specific functions such as cobalt, which isn’t used by most plants but helps legumes fix nitrogen.
+Some plant micronutrients have specific functions such as cobalt, which isn’t used by most plants but helps legumes fix nitrogen.
 Another critical component of your soil is its acid-alkaline balance or pH reading.
 All these essentials — and the proper texture — makes for healthy soil.

 One way to determine what minerals are lacking or abundant in your soil is to get it tested.
 Local Cooperative Extension Services often offer low cost soil tests.
 These tests usually measure levels of soil pH, magnesium, phosphorus, calcium, potassium, and sometimes nitrogen.
 They may also report the soil’s micronutrient content, but this isn’t essential to the gardener who adds plenty of organic matter to her soil.
 For a less intensive test, pick up a do-it-yourself version such as the Rapitest Soil Test Kit and do your own simple, rewarding chemistry.